 Example queue calling system: The clerk calls a customer.
 The SMIL-Player receives the signal and then displays the corresponding number.

-Feature sets and APIs aren't worth much if no one knows how they work.
+Feature sets and interfaces aren't worth much if no one knows how they work.
 Having free documentation without pesky non-disclosure agreements is the key.
 SMIL is already extensively documented by the W3C.
 This is one of the most fundamental advantages of relying on standards.